dkackman/DynamicRestProxy/src/docfx/articles/advanced.md

 ### Request configuration callback

-For fine grained control of the 'HttpRequestMessage' a callback can be provided in the constructor of the dynamic client.
+For fine grained control of the `HttpRequestMessage` a callback can be provided in the constructor of the dynamic client.
 This function will be called just prior to every REST invocation.

 The callback must have the signature of `Func<HttpRequestMessage, CancellationToken, Task>`.
-It will be `await`ed by the dyanmic client before request message is sent.
+It will be `await`ed by the dyanmic client before the request message is sent.

     dynamic client = new DynamicRestClient("http://dev.virtualearth.net/REST/v1/",
         configureRequest: (request, token) =>